JeelM/EECS4222_Project_1/tutorials/01-requirements.md

 `# ssh username@ip_address -i private_key` -->

 To set up a Kubernetes cluster, we will need different VMs to take `master`, `worker`, and `cluster head` roles.
-`master` nodes will be responsible for keeping the cluster running and scheduling resources on available nodes while `worker` nodes will be responsible for running those workloads. `Cluster head` manages the nodes in the Kubernetes cluster and joins the worker node to the master.
+The `master` nodes will be responsible for keeping the cluster running and scheduling resources on available nodes while `worker` nodes will be responsible for running those workloads. `Cluster head` manages the nodes in the Kubernetes cluster and joins the worker node to the master.
 Throughout this tutorial, we assume a cluster of following nodes: </br>
 1. Master node: server1 with IP address 192.168.0.100